A FamiStudio project contains:

 - Shift+S: Toggles snapping.

-When QWERTY keyboard input is active, some of the keys will be overriden to support piano input.
+When QWERTY keyboard input is active, some of the keys will be overridden to support piano input.
 This is default layout for an en-US keyboard.
 The Configuration Dialog allows re-mapping the keys for other types of keyboards.